What do you mean? Take it back from who?

 According to the industry’s own estimates each of us receives several thousand advertising messages every day.
 They may be as flashy as a Super Bowl ad or as subtle and unconscious as the logo you see when you glance at your watch.
 What these messages all have in common is that they are hijacking space in our brains for someone else’s agenda.

-I’m not opposed to advertising per se.
+In spite of all that, I’m not opposed to advertising per se.
 I believe it is neither good nor bad.
-Nor am I that interested in debating whether it influences us.
-I believe it does, but that doesn’t really matter.
 My gripe is with how much mind space it all consumes, and how distracting that is from other, quieter, deeply important agendas we may have for our own lives.
-TBYB is interested in taking back some of that bandwidth for ourselves; in reclaiming our attention from the seductions of those mental predators so that we may use it to achieve our own goals.
+TBYB! is interested in taking back some of that bandwidth for ourselves; in reclaiming our attention from the seductions of those mental predators so that we may use it to achieve our own goals, including the good that each of us wants to do in the world.

 How to Take Back Your Brain